-With so many mulch options, it’s hard to know how to select the ideal mulch for your planting beds.
+With so many mulch options, it’s hard to know how to select the ideal mulch for your planting beds and other transitional landscape areas.
 While mulch can provide an attractive finishing touch to complement your planting beds, it also plays an important role in helping to control weeds and moisture management.
 Of course, there are a ton of mulching options to choose from.
 In this Done-in-a-Weekend Project video, backyard design expert, Doug Scott, runs you through how to select the right mulch for your backyard.

 At the end of the day, picking the right mulch ultimately comes down to functionality, aesthetics and budget.